Affiliate disclosure: this article contains EaseUS affiliate links (link

 - Lightweight: 5.3 MB installer, starts in under 2 seconds, ~45 MB RAM in scan.
 EaseUS weighs 35 MB and uses 280 MB during deep scan.

-- Fast scan: a full quick scan on a 1 TB NTFS HDD takes ~14 minutes, vs 22 minutes for EaseUS.
+- Fast scan: a quick scan on a 1 TB NTFS HDD is faster than EaseUS.

 - Portable mode: standalone build runnable from a USB stick - useful for intervening on a PC without installing anything (and therefore without risking overwriting the very files you are trying to recover).